fustudios/fustudios-docs/beans.md

 ## Beans worth dying for

 Each Epoch a continuous amount of beans will be made available to be collected by playing OpenSeason.
-At the end of each Epoch players can exchange their earned beans for $FU money.
+At the end of each Epoch $FU money is distributed to players relative to their bean share.

 Beans are then reset to zero at the beginning of the next epoch allowing all players to start equally.